Personal, Virtual Payment Options Let You Choose

 La Plata Electric Association, Inc. (LPEA) member-owners have several payment options.
 A range of choices make convenience and necessity top priorities.

 If you have at least one year of billing history for a service address, you can sign up to average your electric billing into equal monthly payments.
 Your LPEA monthly electric use is averaged, and you pay this monthly average for eleven months.
 Your electric meter is still read as usual, and the twelfth month is used as an adjuster (you will pay more-or-less than the previous eleven months) to compensate for the actual amount of electricity used during the year.
+For more information visit our Budget Billing web page.

 If you have more than one LPEA electric service account, you may have them all billed on one detailed invoice and write one check (or pay with an automatic draft of your checking account or credit card).